 Documents produced during a meeting are designated temporary and posted on the webpage of the Group concerned.
 As the name implies, they are working documents which provide a means to record thoughts and ideas developed during the course of a meeting and, moreover, to prepare texts for eventual adoption by the Group.
 At the end of the meeting, those temporary documents containing material for retention are then used for the preparation of output documents, typical examples being:

-– draft new or revised Recommendations, Reports, Questions, or any other ITU-R texts for subsequent consideration by the Study Group;
+– draft new or revised Recommendations, Reports, Questions, or any other ITU-R texts for subsequent consideration by the SG;

-– draft editorial revisions of Recommendations, Reports, Questions, or any other ITU-R texts for subsequent consideration by the Study Group;
+– draft editorial amendments to Recommendations, Reports, Questions, or any other ITU-R texts for subsequent consideration by the SG;

+– draft CPM texts on a WRC agenda item;

 – preliminary draft new or revised Recommendations , Reports, Questions, or any other ITU-R texts for further consideration at the next meetings;

 – material or working documents for the above preliminary texts for further consideration at the next meetings;

+– Terms of Reference of Correspondence Groups or Rapporteur Groups;

-– other elements for the Chairman’s report;
+– other elements for the Chair’s Report;

 – liaison statements for other Groups.

-Once prepared and available on the ITU-R website, it is to these documents that any subsequent reference should be made rather than to the original temporary documents (see also § 2.5.2 above).
-This is important to ensure that the most recent version of a text is carried forward for further study – a version which often contains modifications in relation to the original temporary document.
-In this context, see § 3.5.6 below concerning Annexes to Chairmen's Reports.
+Once prepared and available on the ITU-R website, it is to these documents that any subsequent reference should be made rather than to the original temporary documents (see also § 2.5.2).
+It is important to ensure that the most recent version of a text is carried forward for further study – a version which often contains modifications in relation to the original temporary document.
+In this context, see § 3.5.6 concerning Annexes to Chairs’ Reports.

 3.5.3 Administrative documents (ADM)